Weighing the BYOD Pros and Cons in the Workplace

 4. No worry about upgrades

 In the above point, we have mentioned that implementing a BYOD policy in a workplace can be a cost-saving measure since the devices used by the employees are the ones that they are familiar with in and out.
-Apart from these factors, BYOD’s other advantage is that organizations need not worry about incurring any significant costs for upgrading devices to the latest models.
+Apart from these factors, the other advantage that BYOD offers is that organizations need not worry about incurring any significant costs for upgrading devices to the latest models.

 In the BYOD scenario, it is natural that the workforce will be using their personally-owned device to execute their organizational operations rather than the corporate-owned devices.
 Now, most individuals prefer to upgrade their phones as soon as new technology hits the market, which might not be the case when it comes to organizations.
 Now, since the workforce will be upgrading their phones more frequently, they will be exposed to better technology and the organization can scoop this opportunity to yield those upgrades and acquire better productivity skills.